ohkingdom/plant/README.md

 - [x] Refactor TextView, Button, and ImageButton IDs
 - [ ] Implement polymorphism (removing a large number of switch statements), generify classes and refactor methods
-- [ ] Add division math challenges (will have to change from int to handle this)
+- [ ] Add multiplication and division math challenges (will have to change from int to handle this)

 ![Application image](showcase_1.png)
 ![Application image](showcase_4.png)